Becoming A More Creative Photographer

 Being alone in a forest could be a frightening experience for one person, and a liberating and/or deeply spiritual experience for another.
 The undeniable fact is that both individuals were present in the same forest.
 But it’s their perception of that forest that determines their experience and, as a result, their own, individual reality of that place and time.

-Understanding this concept can help free you from the notion that exploring a more creative approach to your photography will remove the scene or subject in question from reality when, in fact, that’s the very purpose of art and the creative process.
+Understanding this concept can help free you from the fear that exploring a more creative approach to your photography will remove the scene or subject in question from reality when, in fact, that’s the very purpose of art and the creative process.

 Your Own Creative Journey